renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: ypos position

-    The position of the displayable relative to the right side of the containing area.
+    The position of the displayable relative to the top side of the containing area.

 .. style-property:: pos tuple of (position, position)